Venezuela's Chavez remembered with pomp and protests

 PROTESTERS HANG MADURO PUPPETS

-Panama's President Ricardo Martinelli said on Twitter he was surprised by the decision.
-"Panama only wants its brother nation to find peace and to strengthen its democracy," he said.

-From before dawn, demonstrators used trash and old furniture to try to spoil the commemorations by blocking streets in Caracas and other cities nationwide.
+Throughout the day, demonstrators used trash and old furniture to try to spoil the commemorations by blocking streets in Caracas and other cities nationwide from before dawn.

 Police fired teargas at stone-throwing demonstrators in one upscale district of the capital.
 In western San Cristobal city, opponents hung puppets of Maduro from traffic lights and blocked a border crossing with Colombia.

-Maduro presided over a parade in Caracas before leading crowds up to the hilltop military museum where Chavez led a 1992 coup attempt that launched his political career.
+Maduro presided over a parade in the capital before leading crowds up to the hilltop military museum where Chavez led a 1992 coup attempt that launched his political career.
 His remains have been laid to rest in a marble sarcophagus there.

 "Hugo Chavez passed into history as the redeemer of the poor," the president said, comparing his mentor to both Jesus and South American independence hero Simon Bolivar.

-Prominent leftist allies including Cuban President Raul Castro joined the lavish ceremonies.
+Prominent leftist allies including Cuban President Raul Castro joined the lavish ceremonies in Caracas.

 Chavez's humble roots, anti-U.S. rhetoric, network of grassroots political organizations and lavish spending on slum projects made him a hero for many.
 Yet his tough line against opponents, sweeping nationalizations and rigid economics such as price and currency controls angered many others.